hi-swapx/docs/sdk/v3/guides/advanced/05-range-orders.md

 ```

 Before we mint our position, we need to give the `NonfungiblePositionManager` Contract an approval to transfer our tokens.
-We can find the Contract address on the official [SwapX Github](https://github.com/SwapX/v3-periphery/blob/main/deploys.md).
 For local development, the contract address is the same as the network we are forking from.
-So if we are using a local fork of mainnet like described in the [Local development guide](../02-local-development.md), the contract address would be the same as on mainnet.
+So if we are using a local fork of mainnet like described in the Local development guide], the contract address would be the same as on mainnet.

 ```typescript
 import ethers from 'ethers'